Discrete series of odd general spin groups: Introduction

-Let us briefly explain the main idea of the proof of our main results (the classification of discrete series representations, modulo cuspidal data, of the odd general spin groups).
-The classification of discrete series representations is built inductively, starting from the so-called strongly positive discrete series, which correspond to the admissible triples of alternated type.
-We note that the classification of the strongly positive discrete series for the general spin groups is given by the first author in \cite{Kim1}, closely following the methods introduced in \cite{Matic3}.
-To provide the inductive construction of discrete series representations, we prove many properties of the attached $\epsilon$-functions.
-Initially, such properties rely on certain embeddings of discrete series representations, while the other crucial role in the classification is played by the behavior of restrictions of the $\epsilon$-functions, which we completely describe using the Jacquet modules method and methods of intertwining operators.
-One of the main steps in such a description is based on the usage of some prominent members of the Jacquet modules of tempered representations, first observed in \cite[Section~6]{Tad6}, enhanced by the methods introduced in \cite{Matic7, Matic11}, which enable one to extract certain information on representation from the irreducible subquotients appearing on the general linear parts of its Jacquet modules.
+Let us now briefly explain the main idea of the proof of our main results.
+The classification of discrete series is done in two stages, the first being the classification of the so-called strongly positive discrete series (Definition \ref{defsp}).
+We note that the classification of the strongly positive discrete series for the general spin groups is given by the first author in \cite[Theorem~A]{Kim1}, closely following the methods introduced in \cite{Matic3}.
+Using a description of the Jacquet modules of the strongly positive representations, we can show that they correspond to admissible triples of 'alternated type' (see Definition \ref{deftripl} and Proposition \ref{propsp}).

+In the second stage, to provide the inductive construction of discrete series, we obtain several properties of the attached $\epsilon$-functions (see Theorem \ref{prepairemain} and Theorem \ref{propprva}).
+Initially, such properties rely on certain embeddings of discrete series, while the other crucial role in the classification is played by the behavior of restrictions of the $\epsilon$-functions, which we completely describe using the Jacquet modules method and methods of intertwining operators.

+Note that one of the main steps in such a description involves identifying certain prominent irreducible constituents of the Jacquet modules of certain tempered representations (see Theorem \ref{firstthm}$(3)$ $(i)$, $(ii)$, and $(iii)$).
+This approach was first introduced in \cite[Section~6]{Tad6}, and further enhanced in \cite{Matic7, Matic11}.
+In other words, this approach enables one to extract certain kinds of information about representation from 'general linear' contributions to irreducible subquotients of its Jacquet modules.

+For the convenience of the reader, we cite our main results here.
+For the notation and definitions we refer the reader to the following section and Definitions \ref{defjord}, \ref{defone}, \ref{deftwo}, \ref{deftripl}.
+We note that for an irreducible self-dual cuspidal representation $\rho$ of the general linear group and an irreducible cuspidal representation $\sigma_{cusp}$ of the GSpin group such that $\rho \rtimes \sigma_{cusp}$ reduces we fix a choice of labeling irreducible tempered representations $\tau_1$ and $\tau_{-1}$ such that $\rho \rtimes \sigma_{cusp} = \tau_1 + \tau_{-1}$.